rodrigofontesdev/phpish/README.md

 # PHPISH

 Develop Laravel applications faster with this pre-configured Docker image.
-It includes PHP, Nginx, and PostgreSQL, so you can start coding without installing or configuring anything locally.
+It includes PHP, Nginx, PostgreSQL and Redis, so you can start coding without installing or configuring anything locally.

 ## Prerequisites